 We are here to help you

-We understand some individuals prefer to receive information on line rather than talk to a representative on the telephone.
-This information is provided to give you information that may be used in deciding the best resolution method.
+We understand some individuals prefer to receive information online rather than talk to a representative on the telephone, but please keep in mind that we are unable to enroll you in a voluntary arrangement or accept payment information without first speaking to you by phone.
 ACSI is different in our desire to help you and we invite you to call our office for personal assistance.
-Also, the links below may also be resources to help you in deciding the best option for you.
+In an effort to help you decide the best option for you, we have linked information below along with the answers to some frequently asked questions.

 Welcome to our student loan informational web page.
 Our goal is to help you find a satisfactory solution to repayment of your Federal, Private or institutional student loan placed with ACSI for collection.
 Additionally, you may click on the most commonly asked questions and I will give you the answer.
 For qualifying Federal student loans, please see the options listed for rehabilitation and consolidation by clicking on the appropriate question… If you wish to make a payment on line, please click on the Make a Payment button.
 Thank you.